ARWJ/hughfdjackson.github.com/prototypal_inheritance.markdown

 The steps for property lookup (e.g. `me.name`) are very simple:

-1) Look in `me` for a property.
+1) Look in `me` for the property.
 If found, return the value of that property. else, step 2.

-2) Look in `me`'s prototype object.
+2) Look in `me`'s prototype object for the property.
 If found, return the value of that property.

 ## But wait!